 See all problems of the 2003 GMC Envoy.

-The car was a 2000 GMC Envoy.
-Vehicle identification number (VIN) of the vehicle is 1GKDT13W2Y_.
 When dealership changed oil, an oil pressure hose was found to be leaking oil from engine.
 Problem was repaired by the dealership.
 Vehicle has experienced several problems with the windshield wipers, deale has replaced the multifunction switch, rear wiper motor, front wiper terminal board and wiper module.
 Rear speakers have humming noises, speaker was shorting out, later consumer heard whistle noises in the rear speaker.
 When starting, there was a rattle noise, dealer found exhaust out of alignment.
 Creeking noise caused by faulty door pins and bushings, passenger side kick panel loose/falling off, dealer found right side panel loose.
 Alternator voltage drops with load below 35 amps, dealer replaced alternator, there was a squeak in the rear suspension, dealer found the e brake cable was chaffing on bushings, dealer repositioned e brake cable.
 Right front wheel bearing grinding, dealer replaced right front hub.
 Left front hub replaced due to growling, dealer found hub was worn.
-This radio/tape cd player issue occurred 03/28/2001.

 See all problems of the 2000 GMC Envoy.